notlunar454/lunDM/README.md

 # lunDM
 WIP Desktop Manager inspired by macOS
-We have no clue what we are doing
+We know what we are doing